+• What is your major/minor?

+• What are your industries /fields of interest?

+•

+,

-• What is your major/minor? • What are your industries/fields of interest? • • What type of position would you like to pursue? • Do you have a geographic preference (area of country, size of city)
+What are your industries/fields of interest?
+What type of position would you like to pursue?
+Do you have a geographic preference (area of country, size of city)